 Like many tourists, we started our Singapore Downtown Walking tour at the iconic Raffles Hotel.
 Originally built by the sea in 1887, the hotel is named for the city’s founder, Sir Stamford Raffles.

-The colonial-style hotel has been moved and undergone numerous additions and remodels (currently being renovated again in 2018).
+The colonial-style hotel has been moved and undergone numerous additions and remodels.
 The massive complex is a historic Singapore landmark.
 The guest list ranges from the famous to soldiers to prisoners of war during World War II.

 Possibly more famous than the hotel is the hotel bar, The Long Bar, which is credited for creating the original Singapore Sling (however, we passed on ordering one, as the city’s namesake cocktail at Long Bar costs more than 30 SGD – about $22.50 USD).

 The second stop on our Free Walking Tour Singapore is the 220-foot-tall Civilian War Monument.
 The WWII monument stands to remember the thousands of civilians that were killed during Japanese Occupation during the Pacific War (1942-1945).

 The Padang is one of the great places to walk around in Singapore.
 The open grassy field in the city center is used for many events.
 It is often used by the Padang Cricket Club, which was established in 1852.